Zero-temperature limit of the Kawasaki dynamics for the Ising lattice gas in a large two-dimensional torus: Introduction and main results

 By the proof of Lemma \ref{s11}, this expression is bounded above by $C_0 n^{-1} e ^{-2\beta}$.

-The exact asymptotic behavior of $\theta_\beta$ requires sharp estimates of the jump rates of the process described in Figure \ref{fig9}.
+The exact asymptotic behavior of $\theta_\beta$ requires sharp estimates of the jump rates of the process described in Figure~\ref{fig9}.
 By symmetry, there are only few different rates.
 To estimate these rates, one has to examine the dynamics in which particles slide along the sides of the square.
-This process, denoted by $\zeta(t)$ in Section \ref{sec2}, is a reversible, symmetric Markov process on a seven-dimensional graph in which each vertex has degree less than or equal to eight.
+This process, denoted by $\zeta(t)$ in Section~\ref{sec2}, is a reversible, symmetric Markov process on a seven-dimensional graph in which each vertex has degree less than or equal to eight.
 Such estimates are certainly not easy, but are conceivable.
-In possession of these estimates one still has to compute the probability that the process described in Figure \ref{fig9} starting from $\eta^{\mb 0}$ return to $\Gamma$ at $\eta^{\mb x}$. \end{remark}
+In possession of these estimates, one still has to compute the probability that the process described in Figure~\ref{fig9} starting from $\eta^{\mb0}$ return to $\Gamma$ at $\eta^{\mb x}$. \end{remark}

-\begin{remark} Condition \eqref{c06} has to understood as follows. $\ell^2 \theta_\beta$ is the time scale.
+\begin{remark}[(The hypotheses and the strategy)] Condition \eqref{c06} has to be understood as follows. $\ell^2 \theta_\beta$ is the time scale.
 Each time the process visits a square (a configuration in $\Gamma$) it remains there an exponential time whose mean is of order $e^{2\beta}$.
 Therefore, $\ell^2 \theta_\beta e^{-2\beta}$ represents the number of excursions between two consecutive visits to $\Gamma$.
 In condition \eqref{c06}, one $\ell$ has been replaced by $L$ in the argument due to our incapacity to estimate sharply the hitting probabilities \eqref{b05}.

 The main idea of the article consists in taking a temperature low enough, with respect to $n$ and $L$, to be allowed to discard all jumps of lower order in $\beta$.
 For example, a square configuration has $8$ jumps whose rates are $e^{-2\beta}$ and $4(n-2)$ jumps whose rates are $e^{-3\beta}$.
-Hence, if $\ell^2 \theta_\beta e^{-2\beta} \, ne^{-\beta}$ vanishes as $\beta\uparrow\infty$, a particle which is not at the corner of a square jumps in a time interval $[0, t \ell^2 \theta_\beta]$, $t>0$, with a probability converging to $0$.
+Hence, if $\ell^2 \theta_\beta e^{-2\beta} ne^{-\beta}$ vanishes as $\beta\uparrow\infty$, a particle which is not at the corner of a square jumps in a time interval $[0, t \ell^2 \theta_\beta]$, $t>0$, with a probability converging to $0$.